python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ### Clone The Repository
 First things first, to run the bot's code and make changes to it, you need a local version of it (on your computer).

-You will need to create a fork of [the project](https://github.com/python-discord/bot), and clone the fork.
-Once this is done, you will have completed the first step towards having a running version of the bot.

-#### Working on the Repository Directly
-If you are a member of the organisation (a member of [this list](https://github.com/orgs/python-discord/people), or in our particular case, server staff), you can clone the project repository without creating a fork, and work on a feature branch instead.

 <div class="card">
     <button type="button" class="card-header collapsible">
         <span class="card-header-title subtitle is-6 my-2 ml-2">Getting started with git and GitHub</span>